 Format is a vital element.
 There are three options.
 The traditional format mimics the old-school (sometimes still popular) newsletter.
 On the other end of the scale, you can opt for a headline-only format.
 That can work if you want to provide links.
 Otherwise, you can use the headlines-plus format.
 This includes headlines and images that draw readers in, as well as short text or summaries.

-Then there are analytics
+Then there are all-important analytics.

 How to Measure Success with Cerkl